murkl/arch-os/docs/DOCS.md

 #### Arch OS Core Packages

-This packages will be installed during `core` Installation (148 packages in total):
+This packages will be installed during `core` Installation (171 packages in total):

 ```
 base base-devel linux-zen linux-firmware zram-generator networkmanager [microcode_pkg]
 ```

+**Note:** Can be reduced by removing `base-devel` afterwards and install `sudo` instead.
+You may need more packages from [base-devel](https://archlinux.org/packages/core/any/base-devel/) group.

 #### Arch OS Core Services